 As with any criminal prosecution in Virginia, the Commonwealth must prove three elements beyond a reasonable doubt.
 While there are many feasible defenses unique to each case, this is a quick look at some of the most basic suspended License defenses in Virginia, categorized by the element the Commonwealth must prove to the trier of fact (the judge or jury):

 Virginia suspended license laws are just that – laws.
 The suspended license or revocation must have occurred lawfully.
-In other words, some like a DMV transcript may be used to show indeed a driver was legally suspended or revoked of driving privileges, usually in connection with some other offense (but not always).
+In other words, some, like a DMV transcript, may be used to show that a driver was legally suspended or revoked of driving privileges, usually in connection with some other offense (but not always).

-The more interesting – and common defense – is lack of knowledge one’s license was suspended or revoked.
-IF the police officer made the stop and asked the driver about knowledge of license suspension, then a response by the driver in the affirmative destroy any possibility this defense theory could work.
-If you never made an admission, on the other hand, you may be able to win at trial by (typically) showing that based on the driver’s DMV record / transcript, that notice should be presumed.
-There are interesting cases in Virginia that your Fairfax traffic attorney, Prince William traffic lawyer, or local Provo criminal lawyer can explain if relevant to your case.
+The more interesting – and common defense – is the lack of knowledge one’s license was suspended or revoked.
+IF the police officer made the stop and asked the driver about knowledge of license suspension, then a response by the driver in the affirmative destroys any possibility this defense theory could work.
+If you never made an admission, on the other hand, you may be able to win at trial by (typically) showing that based on the driver’s DMV record/transcript, that notice should be presumed.
+There are interesting cases in Virginia that your traffic lawyer Fairfax VA or local Provo criminal lawyer can explain if relevant to your case.
 The markings and words on the transcript, for example, may not have been sufficient to convey notice on an individual.
 These cases are very fact-sensitive.

 http://leg1.state.va.us/cgi-bin/legp504.exe?000+cod+46.2-389